2017mike/newguitartabs/README.md

 BigMike's Guitar tabs is a website where anyone can submit guitar tabs for their favorite songs.
 Each tab that is submitted will be on the front page and will include a picture of the artist if one is available from the API that is used.

 I decided to make BigMike's guitar tabs because I hadn't seen a tab website that with a simple, easy to use tabbing process that also let you view tabs easily.
 Almost all of the tabbing websites I saw required you to pay to use a tabbing tool, required an app download, and/or were not mobile friendly at all.
+I also wasn't a big fan of the look of most of the tab sites either.

 BigMike's Guitar Tabs uses a SQL database, which is hosted on JawsDB via Heroku.
 For front-end design, the Materialize CSS library is used, and for backend and routing functions Node and Express are used.